kyma-project/website/content/blog-posts/2020-08-20-release-notes-1.15/index.md

 ## Monitoring

-### Jaeger datasource in Grafana
+### Jaeger data source in Grafana

-We took the chance and preconfigured the new Jaeger datasource type in Grafana.
-Now you can also explore all traces available in the Jaeger UI by selecting this new datasource in the **Explore** section of Grafana.
+We took the chance and preconfigured the new Jaeger data source type in Grafana.
+Now you can also explore all traces available in the Jaeger UI by selecting this new data source in the **Explore** section of Grafana.

 ## CLI

 ### Installation from a local checkout to a remote cluster

-The Kyma installation on a remote cluster from a local Kyma GitHub checkout requires building and pushing the `kyma-installer` image to a remote Docker registry.
-This is now taken care of by the CLI.
-When the `install` command detects such a setup, it will require you to pass the **--custom-image** parameter specifying the full image name to be used.
+Kyma installation on a remote cluster from a local Kyma GitHub checkout requires building and pushing the `kyma-installer` image to a remote Docker registry.
+From now on, CLI takes care of this process.
+When the `install` command detects such a setup, it will prompt you to pass the **--custom-image** parameter specifying the full image name to be used.
 The CLI will then build and push the image automatically, leveraging the authentication details retrieved from the local Docker client.

-###  Improved resilience of the `install` command
+###  Improved resilience of the install command

-The resilience of the `install` command has been improved.
+We improved the resilience of the `install` command.
 Now, even if you encounter connection problems during installation, the process triggered by the `install` command will be resumed and continue until it's completed.

 ## ORY stack